 Since markets are interconnected and some banks occupy quasi-monopolistic positions, we must consider breaking them up.
 It is probably impractical to separate investment banking from commercial banking as the Glass-Steagall act of 1933 did.
 But there have to be internal compartments that separate proprietary trading from commercial banking and seal off trading in various markets to reduce contagion.

 Finally, the Basel Accords made a mistake when they gave securities held by banks substantially lower risk ratings than regular loans: they ignored the systemic risks attached to concentrated positions in securities.
 This was an important factor aggravating the crisis.
 It has to be corrected by raising the risk ratings of securities held by banks.
 That will probably discourage the securitisation of loans.

 All these will cut the profitability and leverage of banks.
 This raises an issue about timing.
 It is not the right time to enact permanent reforms.
 The financial system is far from equilibrium.
 The short-term needs are the opposite of what is needed in the long term.
 First you must replace the credit that has evaporated by using the only source that remains credible – the state.
 That means increasing national debt and extending the monetary base.
 As the economy stabilises you must shrink this base as fast as credit revives – otherwise, deflation will be replaced by inflation.

 We are still in the first phase of this delicate manoeuvre.
 Banks are earning their way out of a hole.
 To cut their profitability now would be counterproductive.
 Regulatory reform has to await the second phase, when the money supply needs to be brought under control and carefully phased in so as not to disrupt recovery.
 But we cannot afford to forget about it.

-The writer is chairman of Soros Fund Management and author of ‘The Crash of 2008’
+The writer is chair of Soros Fund Management and author of ‘The Crash of 2008’.